Ebunski/calculator/README.md

-# 12. Sidebar-Modal
+# 1. Calculator app

-This is a simple project from freecodecamp
+This is a simple yet technical project.

 ## Table of contents